Dragon Boat Festival — Duanwu in China

 Yu Lan: taking herb baths to avoid skin disease in summer

-Why Is Dragon Boat Festival Considered Unlucky In Some Places?
+Why is the Dragon Boat Festival Considered Unlucky in Some Places

 Since the Warring States Period (403 BC — 221 BC), especially in northern China, the 5th of May had been considered unlucky.